AILEREVE | YASUI HIDEO ATELIER

 March 29, 2013

-I was totally impressed the “Senaque Abbay” located in Provance, south France, a architecture’s sacred ground.
-And I wholeheartedly visited convents so called ‘three sisters of Provance’.
+I was totally impressed by the “Senaque Abbay” located in Provance, south France, an architecture’s sacred ground.
+And I wholeheartedly visited convents so-called ‘three sisters of Provance’.

 I returned to Lyon, where I visited “La Tourette Monastery” deeply impressed by the perfect combination of light and darkness.
 I could not move, just I was looking at the lights coming from the glasses of the convent.

 “La Chapelle de Ronchamp” was my final destination.
 One sunny day I found it quietly standing like a swan just flew down on the ground.
 There was sufficient light coming down inside like a shower, which has been totally taken into account as an effect.
 I have never experienced such a situation in my whole life, felt like I received a great gift as a finale of my long journey, and I strongly talked to myself that someday, I wanted to design an architecture that would move people’s emotions.